quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Config Rotation {#config-rotation}

-The first two bits of any connection ID MUST encode an identifier for the configuration that the connection ID uses.
+The first three bits of any connection ID MUST encode an identifier for the configuration that the connection ID uses.
 This enables incremental deployment of new QUIC-LB settings (e.g., keys).